US applications for jobless benefits up modestly but remain at a healthy level

 Many economists contend that Trump’s erratic tariff rollout in April created uncertainty for employers, who have grown reluctant to expand their payrolls.

-The grim jobs data raised the ire of Trump, who alleged that the data was manipulated for political reasons and ordered the firing of Erika McEntarfer, the head of the Bureau of Labor Statistics, which produces the monthly jobs figures.
+Friday's grim jobs report raised the ire of Trump, who alleged that the data was manipulated for political reasons and ordered the firing of Erika McEntarfer, the head of the Bureau of Labor Statistics, which produces the monthly jobs figures.

 The firing was roundly criticized by economists, who, along with Wall Street investors, have long considered the job figures reliable.
 Stock and bond markets often react sharply when they are released.